P. C. Hodgell: Writing

 Over the years, P. C. Hodgell was published by several publishing houses.
-Two of her more recent publishers, Hypatia Press and Meisha Merlin went out of business, the latter in 2007, respectively, temporarily leaving her without a venue for future works.
+Two of her more recent publishers, Hypatia Press and Meisha Merlin, went out of business, the latter in 2007, respectively, temporarily leaving her without a venue for future works.
 Her work was picked up by Baen in or shortly before 2010, who published the fifth "Jame" novel, Bound in Blood, and reissued the previous four books as a pair of omnibus editions, The God Stalker Chronicles and Seeker's Bane.
 Baen has also released the novels as e-books.

 Series synopsis

-The Kencyr books, beginning with God Stalk, focus on the three peoples of the Kencyrath, Highborn (leaders), Kendar (artisans and soldiers) and Arrin-Ken (cat-like judges).
-They were brought together by the Three-Faced God to oppose the threat of chaos called Perimal Darkling 30,000 years before the events of the books.
-For eons the Kencyrath have waged a long retreat, seemingly abandoned by their god, awaiting the birth of the promised Tyr-Ridan, the three who would lead the final battle against Perimal Darkling.
-Three thousand years have passed since the Kencyrath retreated to Rathillien after a devastating betrayal.
+The Kencyr books focus on the three peoples of the Kencyrath, Highborn (leaders), Kendar (artisans and soldiers) and Arrin-Ken (cat-like judges).
+They were brought together thirty thousand years ago by the Three-Faced God to oppose a chaotic force called Perimal Darkling.
+The Kencyrath, in retreat, awaited the birth of the promised Tyr-Ridan, three who would lead the final battle against Perimal Darkling.
+Three thousand years have passed since the Kencyrath retreated to Rathillien following betrayal.
 Much diminished, they remain outsiders to the native powers of Rathillien.
+The Kencyrath are involved in Rathillien's native people and powers, and endure divisions between the three people and political discord between the nine major Highborn Houses.

-Jame (Jamethiel), a Highborn woman, flees into Rathillien after years in the Shadows of the last world to fall, her memories incomplete.
-Gradually discovers that her twin brother Tori, now known as Torisen Black Lord, has regained their father's place as Highlord of the Kencyrath.
-She also suspects, from her connection to the destructive side of the Kencyr deity, that she may be one of the Tyr-Ridan.
-Her brother and her cousin Kindrie, a healer, seem likely to be the other two, representing Creation and Preservation, respectively.
-The Kencyrath are by no means at peace, beset by the peoples and powers of Rathillien, riven by divisions between the three people and by the political discord between the nine major Houses of the Highborn.
+Jame (Jamethiel), a Highborn woman, enters into Rathillien after years in the Shadows of the last world to fall, with partial amnesia.
+She discovers that her twin brother Tori, now known as Torisen Black Lord, has regained their father's place as Highlord of the Kencyrath.
+She suspects from her connection to the destructive side of the Kencyr deity, that she herself may be one of the Tyr-Ridan.
+Her brother and her cousin Kindrie, a healer seem likely to be the other two, avatars of Creation and Preservation, respectively.

-Behind this story is another one, the betrayal of the Kencyrath by Gerridon Highlord three thousand years earlier on another world.
-He and his sister, Jamethiel Dream Weaver, almost destroyed the entire Kencyr host.
-From his house in the Shadows of the fallen world, Gerridon and his remaining adherents scheme to maintain their immortality, having played no small role in the decline of House Knorth, of which Jame, Tori and Kindrie are the last survivors.
-As Tori struggles to find his place as leader of their people, Jame struggles to find a place amongst them and unravels the dark secrets of their heritage she learns Gerridon has plans for her other than as one of the Tyr-Ridan.
-The three young Knorths are products of Gerridon's dealings to create a replacement for his fading sister, a new Dream Weaver to harvest more Kencyr souls to sustain him, for the Dream Weaver was Tori and Jame's mother, while Gerridon himself sired Kindrie.
+This story is related to the betrayal of the Kencyrath by Gerridon Highlord three thousand years earlier on another world.
+He and his sister, Jamethiel Dream Weaver, came close to destroying the entire Kencyr host.
+From his house in the Shadows of the fallen world, Gerridon and his remaining adherents desire to maintain their immortality, having caused the decline of House Knorth, of which Jame, Tori and Kindrie are the last survivors.
+Jame also finds hidden enemies in the present day, as well.